withastro/docs/src/pages/en/editor-setup.md

 ### ESLint

 [ESLint](https://eslint.org/) is a popular linter for JavaScript and JSX.
-For Astro support, [a community maintained plugin](https://github.com/ota-meshi/eslint-plugin-astro) can be installed
+For Astro support, [a community maintained plugin](https://github.com/ota-meshi/eslint-plugin-astro) can be installed.

 See [the project's User Guide](https://ota-meshi.github.io/eslint-plugin-astro/user-guide/) for more information on how to install and setup this for your project